 Comparing the Versions:

 1938 - With Reginald Owens in the part of Ebenezer Scrooge, this has to be one of the most heartfelt versions I have ever seen.
 Reginald Owens himself does a good job of portraying Scrooge as a grumpy old man, too busy and uncaring to bother with Christmas or relationships.
 But what I like the most about this version is the Cratchit family.
 Their joy at such simple pleasures manages to leave me feeling humble and grateful every year.
 Though they don't have much, they are so happy for what they do have: being able to prepare the meal together, eating it together, and telling stories by the fire.
-So insignificant but so special, just the same.1951 - This version features Alastair Sim as the odious Scrooge.
+So insignificant but so special, just the same.

 Having grown up watching the previous version, we were a bit skeptical of this one at the first.
 Now, I must admit, Alastair Sim plays a better Scrooge in that he brings so much more to the character than just grumpiness.
 He is bitter and scarred, obviously hardened by life, but it is still of his own doing.
 Difficulties with his father, and losing his dear sister, are evident in his bitterness.
 He sees no reason to be kind to a world that has dealt him such a harsh blow.